Passlens

 SingaporePassport crop plus portal file rulesPreferred 400 x 514 digital upload target with broad format support

 That is why the safest workflow is to start from the exact country guide rather than a generic size chart.
-Use the broad chart to orient yourself, then move to the specific guide for the route you actually need: United States, France, Germany, Ireland, Italy, and Singapore are all good examples of why “same size” does not mean “same rule”.
+Use the broad chart to orient yourself, then move to the specific guide for the route you actually need: United States, France, Germany, Greece, Ireland, Italy, Jamaica, Taiwan, and Singapore are all good examples of why “same size” does not mean “same rule”.

 US Passport Photo: 2x2 Inches (51x51mm)